The Agent Identity Becomes the Service Account

 This is a serious architectural admission: agents are being treated as enterprise actors.
 They need lifecycle management, adaptive access policies, risk detection, sign-in logs, audit logs, and network controls.
 The assistant becomes something closer to a user, a workload, and a delegated representative at once.

 Other infrastructure points in the same direction.
 Cloudflare's signed-agent documentation describes end-user-controlled bots verified through Web Bot Auth cryptographic signatures, so automated traffic can be distinguished from spoofed user-agent strings or IP-based guesswork.
-The IETF draft for OAuth on-behalf-of user authorization for AI agents proposes a flow where the authorization request includes a specific requested agent, the consent screen names that agent and scopes, and a delegated access token records user, client, and agent in the delegation path.
+The Agent Authorization Profile for OAuth 2.0 proposes structured claims and validation rules for agent identity, task context, operational constraints, delegation chains, and human oversight.
+The expired on-behalf-of user authorization draft is still useful because it shows the same pressure from a different angle: agent delegation needs token-level evidence, not just a consent screen.

 These are not final settlements.
-Some are vendor implementations, some are drafts, and some are narrow to web traffic or enterprise identity.
+Some are vendor implementations, some are drafts, and some are narrow to web traffic, workload identity, or enterprise identity.
 But they point to the same institutional truth: once agents act across systems, authorization cannot remain an invisible wrapper around a chat box.
 It has to become a record-bearing protocol.

 Delegation Needs a Record